Andrew Whitworth

 Andrew James Whitworth (born December 12, 1981) is an American former professional football tackle who played in the National Football League (NFL) for 16 seasons.
 He spent 11 seasons with the Cincinnati Bengals and five with the Los Angeles Rams.
 Noted for the longevity of his career, he retired as the oldest tackle in NFL history and was the oldest offensive lineman to win a Super Bowl.

-Whitworth played college football for the LSU Tigers, receiving second-team All-American honors in 2005, and was selected by the Bengals in the second round of the 2006 NFL draft.
+Whitworth played college football for the LSU Tigers, receiving second-team All-American honors in 2005.
+He was selected by the Bengals in the second round of the 2006 NFL draft.
 During his Cincinnati tenure, he was named to three Pro Bowls and one first-team All-Pro.
 With the Rams, Whitworth extended his Pro Bowl selections to four and his first-team All-Pro honors to two.
 He was also a member of the Rams team that won Super Bowl LVI, his final NFL game.

 Early life

-A native of Monroe, Louisiana, Whitworth attended West Monroe High School in West Monroe, Louisiana, where he played high school football for the Rebels under coach Don Shows and graduated in 2001.
-He was a part of three Louisiana Class 5A State Championship teams in 1997, 1998, and 2000 when the school was listed by the National High School Football Tony Poll as national champions for the last two.
+A native of Monroe, Louisiana, Whitworth attended West Monroe High School in West Monroe, Louisiana, where he played high school football for the Rebels under coach Don Shows and graduated in 2000.
+He was a part of three Louisiana Class 5A State Championship teams in 1997, 1998, and 1999 when the school was listed by the National High School Football Tony Poll as national champions for the last two.
 He was also part of four straight district championship teams in one of the toughest districts in the state.
 Whitworth was rated by CNNSI.com as the sixth-best offensive line prospect in the nation.
 He was a tennis champion in Louisiana, and was also an excellent golfer.
 He participated in the first-ever U.S. Army All-American Bowl game on December 30, 2000, along with other future LSU players Marcus Spears, Marquise Hill, and Ben Wilkerson.